Warning

 There is a lot for the patient to consider before deciding to take this treatment and there is a good leaflet available from BAD.

-It is helpful to print off or direct the patient to this leaflet via QR code and document in the referral that you have done so (this means dermatology don't need to send the leaflet from DGRI)
+Print off or direct the patient to the BAD leaflet via QR code and document in the referral that you have done so.

 Ensure relevant blood tests (FBC, U&E, LFT, and lipid screen) are done prior to referral.